yanazendo/better-code-review/README.md

 ## Engineering methodology

-To develo Better Code Review I am using a novel engineering methodology.
+To develop Better Code Review I am using a novel engineering methodology.
 If you are interested in collaborating, please review this methodology [here](http://bettercodereview.org/#0#3#main:Top#development-method:engineering%20methodology).

 ## Feature requests